 Grow your email list extremely fast.

 Supercharge your traffic if you embed the giveaway on your site.

 Here’s exactly how to set up a giveaway to collect crazy amounts of emails.

 The more targeted your giveaway is the higher the quality of your participants will be.
 So instead of buying an iPad to give away, work with brands to give away something that’s aligned with your blog or business.

 You can do a giveaway with your product or service, buy something outright or work with a company who has a product that is desirable to your list to give it away for free.

 Yeah, I know.
 The last option sounds like the best, right?
 So, how do you get companies to give you stuff for free?

 You need to connect with the companies.
 And you need to do so on a customer level and not as a company yourself.

 Identify a few companies you’d like to work with that offer products or services that are highly desirable to your target audience.
-Find more than one to leave room for the company not responding or wanting to work with you.
+Find more than one to leave room for the company not responding or not wanting to work with you.